gitGUzz/yt-search-list/README.md

 # yt-search-list

-gets input from 'input.txt'.<br>
+Gets input from 'input.txt'.<br>
-the input transforms into a youtube search.
+The input transforms into a youtube search.<br>
+Every search is opened in new tab on the default browser (edge).